 skbio.tree.nj#

-Apply neighbor joining for phylogenetic reconstruction.
+Perform neighbor joining (NJ) for phylogenetic reconstruction.

 Parameters: